JulianS9919/SQL/README.md

-# SQL
-SQL portafolio
+###### Julian Cardozo SQL Portafolio

-Welcome to my SQL portafolio! here you will be able to see all the SQL coding I have done. let me know if you have any questions. michelin229@gmail.com
+## Welcome to my SQL portfolio!
+This code repository contains examples of SQL I've written.
+Feel free to take a look and reach out if you have any questions. michelin229@gmail.com